 However, it can also lead to frustration.
-You spend hours or days on a post, and no one comes to see it.
-You spend a year building your Instagram but can’t figure out how to get followers to your blog.
+You spend hours or days on a post, and no one comes to read it.
+You work hard to take amazing Instagram photos but don’t get that many likes.
 Perhaps you have some followers and traffic but can’t figure out how to make any money to keep going.
 This can be annoying and depressing.

 Blogging 101: 10 Best Blogging Training Courses for Beginners 2018

 2. Making Sense of Affiliate Marketing :: This is one of the most popular online blogging courses for beginning bloggers who are in the first steps of monetizing their websites.
 Michelle has an amazing personal finance blog called Making Sense of Cents that she runs while traveling full time in an RV.
-She shares her (six-figure) income reports every month which provide ample proof that she knows what she is talking about when it comes to making money from affiliate ads.
-You can also check out her FREE email course on how to start a blog.
+She shares her (six-figure+) income reports every month which provide ample proof that she knows what she is talking about when it comes to making money from affiliate ads.
+If you would like to learn the ins and outs of affiliate marketing with plenty of other excellent tips for how to optimize your website then definitely sign up for Making Sense of Affiliate Marketing.
+I learned a lot from her course!
+You can also check out her free email course on how to start a blog.

 3. Food Blogger Pro :: This website and community is dedicated to teaching people how to start and grow a food blog.
 Learn How to Start, Grow, & Monetize Your Food Blog is their acclaimed online course with many successful graduates and online testimonials.
 The bloggers behind it share their monthly income reports so you can see they know what they are doing!
-The professional blogging course is currently closed for new registrations but have a waiting list you can join.
+The professional blogging course and private group is closed for new registrations at the moment but they have a waiting list you can join.
+Definitely get your name on there to be notified when they open the registration, as it is released first to their mailing list.
 In the meantime you can download their free ebook 10 Mistakes That Bloggers Make.

-10. B-School :: While not a blogging training course per se, this online class is mainly aimed at online entrepreneurs who want to build a business that thrives.
+11. B-School :: While not a blogging training course per se, this bonus class is mainly aimed at online entrepreneurs who want to build a business that thrives.
 Taught by the gorgeous and funny Marie Forleo, the course happens once a year, so get on the waiting list if you’d like to join.
 Marie is now also offering an online writing course called The Copy Cure.